draggsconnor/BlipKit/manual/index.md

 BKTrackSetAttr (& track, BK_NOTE, BK_C_3 * BK_FINT20_UNIT);
 {% endhighlight %}

 The constants `BK_C_0` to `BK_C_8` are values between 0 and 96 and used for readability.
-Of course, their equivalent integer values can be used as well for setting notes.
+Of course, their equivalent integer values can be used as well.

 To unset the note, it can either be set to `BK_NOTE_RELEASE` or `BK_NOTE_MUTE`.
 The latter has a different behaviour when using [instruments](instruments/); it does not play the envelopes' release parts and mutes the note immediately.